 - Do they own their own homes or do they rent?
 Depending on the answer and what you sell, you may need to tweak your messaging to resonate with your audience.

 The key here is to collect information, and then compare it to the assumptions you’ve made about your customers.
 What’s surprising?
 What strikes you as an untapped opportunity?
 Did you hear the same or similar complaints/suggestions from multiple people?

-Whether you’re still in the process of starting your business, looking for an innovative opportunity to grow your business, or want to protect the business you’ve already built, target marketing is a tool you can employ.
+Whether you’re still in the process of starting your business, looking for an innovative opportunity to grow your business or want to protect the business you’ve already built, target marketing is an important tool.